State elections officials struggle with paper shortages, harassment, insider threats

-“Not every one of our members is dealing with the same level of concern, but when you’re all together, it doesn’t matter,” she said.
+“Not every one of our members is dealing with the same level of concern, but when you’re all together, it doesn’t matter,” Cohen said.
 “It’s the transitive property of risk.”

 Insider threats